Search engine optimization (SEO) is finally getting the recognition it's due. According to Krish Kumar, COO at SEO leader BrightEdge:

 "We recently conducted a survey of over 200 SEO professionals and digital marketers and one of the things we asked them was who in their organizations is using SEO techniques and insights.
 They told us that, essentially, every content or demand generating marketing discipline is applying SEO insights in their work at varying degrees."

-Because of this, brands are demanding more than ever from SEO and the professionals responsible for it.
-This, says Kumar, is making artificial intelligence a necessity.
+Because of this, brands are demanding more than ever from SEO, SEO-related content creation, and the professionals responsible for it.
+This, says Kumar, is making AI SEO a necessity in digital marketing.

 "AI is able to extract insights from data at scale," he notes.